Pipes of War

 ‘They say that as well,’ said Martin, getting more and more worked up.

-‘Mr Daley, there’s nothing to worry about.’
+‘Mr Daley, there’s nothing to worry about,’ said the captain, trying to calm him down.

 ‘That’s always their last words right before they’re killed!’
 He stood up and started pacing around, jittery at the thought of an impending alien invasion.